*Edited Nov 8, 2017*

-"The agency will cover all expenses as far as your room and board goes, and you'll be given a bi-weekly paycheck – call it an allowance if you want – for other personal expenses.
+"The agency will cover all expenses as far as your room and board goes, and you'll be given a bi-weekly paycheck – call it a living allowance if you want – for other personal expenses.
 The amount you receive depends on how well you're doing in your current exercise.
 This would be a great opportunity to put that brain of yours to the test and excel instead of holding back like you have been.
-And before you ask, yes, the IDCA will pay off anything you owe for tuition and any medical bills you still have.
+And before you ask, yes, the I.D.C.A. will pay off anything you owe for tuition and any medical bills you still have.
 We want you to take this offer and join our agency, Tony."

 "I admit that I'm not seeing a downside," Tony smiled.
 "Nothing but benefits from you guys."